 Starting at home at Melton, Rebecca Bartley trained and drove her top-quality four-year-old trotting mare Worth Waiting to victory.
 The talented mare was second-up this year after finishing her previous season seventh to Keayang Zahara in the Vicbred Super Series in September.
 On Saturday night, she found the front and was able to fend off her rivals to lead throughout and win.

-“She was all out on the line, but she tries so hard,” Bartley said.
+“She was all out on the line, she was all out on the line.”

 “She’s a terrible track worker, so when she comes out and goes like that, you get a lot of hope.
 I’m really proud of her.”